Easy ways for hoof packing

 Pick your goop.

-You don't need a bare foot to pack the hoof, although it's likely if you are fighting an abcess the shoe is removed.
-Good luck!!
+- You don’t need a barefoot hoof to pack the hoof, although it’s likely if you are fighting an abscess the shoe is removed.
+Good luck!

 These fantastic links will take you to some hoof packing products.
 As an Amazon Associate, I earn from qualifying purchases, which are not a penny more for you.
 I couldn’t be more grateful for your support!